-5. The zigzag process and the accordion process when walking/running
+5. The zigzag process and the accordion process when rowing

-The explanatory model of the motoric movement action reveals that the zigzag process and the accordion process are inherent in every conceivable action50.
-However, in other actions, demonstrating that they encompass autonomous phenomena is much more challenging than within the aforementioned cycling and car driving.
-Nevertheless, in all motoric actions, one must consider separate pedals and a steering wheel that autonomously influence the construction and mediation of the latent action trajectory shape, which will then be processed through hybrid forms of these phenomena.
+The explanatory model of motoric movement action reveals that the zigzag process and the accordion process are inherent in every conceivable action.
+However, in other actions, demonstrating this is much more challenging than in cycling and car driving.
+Nevertheless, in all actions, one must consider separate pedals and a steering wheel that autonomously influence the construction and mediation of the latent action trajectory shape, which will then be processed through hybrid forms of these phenomena.
 While the zigzag process (the steering process) can be adequately depicted in animations for most actions, the accordion process cannot.

-49 In essence, they form two complex subsystems within the larger phenomenon of the whole cortical stream operation, revealing that perceiving deviations c.q. the processing of deviations leads to an unprecedented variety of hybrid perception processes.
+In essence, they form two complex subsystems within the larger phenomenon of the whole cortical stream operation, revealing that perceiving deviations c.q. the processing of deviations leads to an unprecedented variety of hybrid perception processes.
 This article does not delve further into this complexity.

-50 While this imposes greater demands on organismal development, conversely, it allows for a compelling demonstration of its seamless integration within an ecological framework.
+While this imposes greater demands on organismal development, conversely, it allows for a compelling demonstration of its seamless integration within an ecological framework.
 The dichotomy that distinguishes a

 Images: The zigzag process in any conceivable action can easily be represented in an animation.
-Due to the fact that the primary focus can only be executed by the autonomous secondary focus, the action object (respectively, the letter, the pointer, and the body) will definitely deviate from the perceptual image of the latent action trajectory shape in width.
+Due to the fact that the primary focus can only be executed by the autonomous secondary focus, the action object (respectively, the letter, the pointer, and the boat) will definitely deviate from the perceptual image of the latent action trajectory shape in width.

-Although the accordion process (the pedal process) in walking/running is undoubtedly demonstrated, it is challenging to depict in an animation because it involves compressions and elongations of time51.
-Nonetheless, you must recognize that you can never move your body identically in time along an action trajectory shape.
+Although the accordion process (the pedal process) in rowing is undoubtedly demonstrated, it is challenging to depict in an animation because it involves compressions and elongations of time.
+Nonetheless, you must recognize that you can never move the boat identically in time along an action trajectory shape.
 Through empirical observation, you can quickly ascertain that within certain fluctuation boundaries, it will infinitely vary.